mw-codin/gir/README.md

 ### gir
-A library of interactive 3D react components.
+A library of interactive 3D react components and hooks.